-- ✓ Your project is needed and targeted: You should be able to clearly explain how the need for this project has been identified and how the project will meet the need, and how you will target Service families who have the greatest need for support. - ✓ It was developed with people from Armed Forces communities: Show us how the idea for your project has been shaped by the people it will benefit.
-This can include evidence of Armed Forces families being consulted. - ✓ It is supported by senior personnel at the Unit on which the childcare provision is set.
-We will require a letter, electronically signed, from Commanding Officer or a member of the Executive Committee (Squadron Leader/Major/Lieutenant Commander or above) which endorses your proposal or project, and verifies the need for Armed Forces families.
-In this letter they may wish to refer to the latest community needs analysis data on current childcare provision. - ✓ It does not duplicate and is complementary to existing provision: Please show us how your project fills a gap in support. - ✓ It will support longer-term change: This means there should be a wider impact to your work, which will endure beyond the life of your grant.
+✓ Your project is needed and targeted: You should be able to clearly explain how the need for this project has been identified, how the project will meet the need, and how you will target the Service families who have the greatest need for support.

+- It was developed with people from Armed Forces communities: Show us how the idea for your project has been shaped by the people it will benefit.
+This can include evidence of Armed Forces families being consulted. - ✓ It does not duplicate and is complementary to existing provision: Please show us how your project fills a gap in support. - It will support longer-term change: This means there should be a wider impact to your work, which will endure beyond the life of your grant.
 Your project should show that it offers a positive benefit to members of Armed Forces communities.
-If you are awarded a grant, you will be expected to demonstrate this impact when you report to us on your project.

-✓ Funding is not available anywhere else, for example through the Local Authority.
+If you are awarded a grant you will be expected to demonstrate this impact when you report to us on your project. - ✓ Funding is not available anywhere else, for example through the Local Authority.

 We also need to be able to see that you have the skills and experience necessary to be able to carry out your project within the agreed timescale.
 You can work together with other organisations as part of your project.
 There is more information on working with others later in this guidance.
 It is important that the projects we award funding to complement one another, rather than duplicate provision.
-You'll be asked in your application form how you will ensure this.
+You'll be asked in your application form how you will ensure this.Examples (these are for illustrative purposes only)